Solway Firth Spaceman: Publicity

 Templeton stated, "I took the picture to the police in Carlisle who, after many doubts, examined it and stated there was nothing suspicious about it.
 The local newspaper, the Cumberland News, picked up the story and within hours it was all over the world.
 The picture is certainly not a fake, and I am as bemused as anyone else as to how this figure appeared in the background.
 Over the four decades the photo has been in the public domain, I have had many thousands of letters from all over the world with various ideas or possibilities – most of which make little sense to me."

-Templeton said that after the photograph was published he was visited by two men who said they were from the government who refused to show their identification and that "They said they worked for the government and that they were only identified by number."
+Templeton said that after the photograph was published, he was visited by two men who said they were from the government who refused to show their identification; the men said that "They said they worked for the government and that they were only identified by number."
 After taking the men to the site where the photos were taken, Templeton said that when he explained he had not seen the figure at the time, the men became angry and drove away, leaving him to walk home.
 In September 1964, Templeton dismissed the two men as frauds, saying: "It all looks like a leg pull to me.
 I'm sure the men were not security agents."

 In a BBC Look North interview and a letter to the Daily Mail, Templeton also said that a Blue Streak missile launch at the Woomera Test Range in South Australia had been aborted because the figures of two large men were seen on the firing range.
 He alleged that technicians later saw his photograph in an Australian newspaper and found the figures to be exactly the same.

 Responding to a request from ufologists to know if the photo was of interest to the authorities, a British Ministry of Defence official said that the Templeton photo was of no interest to them.

-In 1996, Templeton and his now adult daughter Elizabeth Dobson were interviewed by a reporter from the Scottish newspaper Dumfries Courier, with Elizabeth commenting: "We got a lot of hassle from people like you [the press], but I was really young and can't remember much.
+In 1996, Templeton and his now adult daughter Elizabeth Dobson were interviewed by a reporter from the Scottish newspaper Dumfries Courier, with Elizabeth commenting: "We got a lot of hassle from people like you, but I was really young and can't remember much.
 I think it was somebody from another planet.
 It is pretty selfish of us to think that we are the only intelligent form of life."

 In a 2011 interview in the Dumfries Courier shortly before his death, Templeton, then 91, said that Elizabeth and grandson Thomas were taking over as custodians of his 20,000-image historical library.